Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Baylor Stats and Trends

-- So far this season, the Bears have been installed as favorites by a 1-point margin or more eight times and are 5-3 ATS in those contests.
+- Baylor has nine wins against the spread in 13 games this season.

-- Baylor has hit the over in 46.2% of its opportunities this year (six times in 13 games with a set point total).
+- The Bears have an ATS record of 5-3 in their eight games when favored by 1 point or more so far this season.

-- When Baylor records more than 25.0 points, it is 7-3 against the spread and 9-1 overall.
+- Baylor's games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).

-- In games that Baylor picks up over 428.8 yards, the team is 4-1 against the spread and 5-0 overall.
+- Baylor is 7-3 against the spread and 9-1 overall in games when it records more than 25.0 points.

-- The Bears have turned the ball over 14 times this season, six fewer than the Rebels have forced (20).
+- When Baylor churns out over 428.8 yards, the team is 4-1 against the spread and 5-0 overall.

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.